 The preliminary application should contain two elements: a description of the project plan containing an outline of the intended experimental techniques and a rationale for the proposed study indicating its importance in light of current insights and knowledge about vehicle emissions.
 It should also provide justification for the follow-on study in light of the main findings of the initial study.
 It is essential that both the scientific questions being addressed and the methodological approach be explained clearly.
 When critical, the experience of the investigators and the availability of any special equipment and facilities should be mentioned.
-The preliminary application must be no more than five pages in length (using 1 inch margins and minimum 11 pt font size; references are not included in the 5-page limit).
+The preliminary application must be no more than five pages in length (references are not included in the 5-page limit).
 No forms are necessary.
-In addition to the preliminary application, brief (2-page) curricula vitae of the principal investigator and co-investigators should be provided.
+In addition to the preliminary application, brief (2-page) curriculum vitae of the principal investigator and co-investigators should be provided.
 This information is not included in the 5-page limit outlined above.
 Detailed budgetary information is not desired in the preliminary application, but investigators should indicate the estimated scope of the project in terms of time and money.